 Under the "tools" tab, you are able to select the wallet (between Ethereum, Litecoin, Bitcoin and Bitcoin Cash addresses) that you will be using on the account and then generate a wallet address for any of the cryptocurrency wallet types that you can use for the payments.
 You can also re-use these addresses.

 You can also use this tab to manage all your addresses.
-You can also view transaction reports, history of transaction, and check recurring transactions by each of the account.
+You can also view transaction reports, history of the transaction, and check recurring transactions by each of the accounts.